About the Certification Board of Trustees

 Unless otherwise determined by the CBOT Chair, each standing committee shall consist of not less than 3 or more than 10 members.
 The CBOT Chair shall from time to time appoint members to such a standing committee as deemed necessary or advisable by the CBOT to fulfill the duties and responsibilities of the CBOT.
 Appointments to a standing committee do not need to be current Trustees; however, as a condition of their appointment, a member must be a member in good standing with ACT, have obtained current TDM-CP certification, and be willing to sign a Confidentiality Agreement and any other such documents necessary for the protection and security of the TDM-CP program.

-The Exam Subcommittee is responsible for establishing an exam that is reliable, valid, and in compliance with the policies and procedures established for the committee, as approved by the Trustees.
+The Exam Subcommittee is responsible for maintaining an exam that is reliable, valid, and in compliance with the policies and procedures established for the committee, as approved by the Trustees.